aman0044/object_detectors/README.md

 - **Dataset Overview**: The BDD dataset contains diverse driving scenes with various annotations, including object detection, drivable area segmentation, and lane detection.
 In our use_case we will only focus on Object detection task which mainly consists of 'truck', 'train', 'person', 'bus', 'car', 'rider', 'traffic sign', 'bike', 'traffic light', 'motor'.

 ### Steps to run EDA
+> Required files are zipped in data folder.
+Please unzip it : unzip ./data/val.zip ./data/

 You can check EDA at [./data_processing/EDA/EDA.ipynb](./data_processing/EDA/EDA.ipynb).

 Otherwise, you can follow below steps to crete EDA from scratch.